China Lapsang Souchong Tea - Loose Leaf.

 - Price: $5.39 - In stock

 The Lapsang Souchong China Tea blend from English Tea Store is a smooth crisp character with the remarkable heady aroma of a pine and oak wood fire.

-The tea originates from Fujian province.
-The Fukienese word 'souchong' means subvariety - that is a subvariety of other black teas from the Wuyi mountains of Fujian.
+This tea originates from the Fujian province.
+The Fukienese word 'souchong' means sub variety - that is a sub variety of other black teas from the Wuyi mountains of Fujian.
 When Lapsang Souchong was first exported to western European countries and became famous on the international markets - it was no doubt due to the distinct aroma and flavor.
-Interestingly the best Lapsang is produced in the nature preserve located in the Wuyi mountains where the high mountains with thick pine forests and heavy mist provide the ideal environment for growing top quality tea.
+Interestingly, the best Lapsang is produced in the nature preserve located in the Wuyi mountains where the high mountains with thick pine forests and heavy mist provide the ideal environment for growing top quality tea.

 Legend claims that the smoking process was discovered by accident.
 During the Qing dynasty, an army unit passing through Xingcun (Star Village) camped in a tea factory filled with fresh leaves awaiting processing.
 When the soldiers left and the workers could get back into the premises, they realized that to arrive at market in time, it was too late to dry the leaves in the usual way.
 So they lit open fires of pine wood to hasten the drying.
 Not only did the tea reach the market in time, but the smoked pine flavor created a sensation.

-Depending upon one’s palate the taste can be light and intriguing or it can be heavy and overpowering.
+The Lapsang Souchong tea is generally consumed with sugar or milk.
+But, depending upon one’s palate, the taste can be light and intriguing or it can be heavy and overpowering.
 Lapsang Souchong is best described as an acquired taste.

 Catch a review of our Lapsang Souchong on the English Tea Blog.